 Photo Credit: Wikimedia Commons

-At this lunch, Hvidsten will share some preliminary thoughts on his postdoctoral project.
-His project revolves around a gap in modern theories of international politics, which were developed in a secular, social-scientific context, and generally exclude religious concepts.
+Hvidsten’s project focuses on how to theorize religion in international politics.
+Modern theories of international politics, which were developed in a secular, social-scientific context, generally exclude religious concepts.
+For many times this was not recognized as a problem.
+However, since the end of the Cold War—and particularly since 2001—religion has made a comeback in the study of international relations.
+This development has forced international relations studies as a field to reconsider its secular heritage.
+Part of this reconsideration concerns how to incorporate religion into its basic theories.
 Two camps have formed: those who believe religion can be adequately handled by existing theoretical categories such as “national interests” and “identity”—and those who believe that the resurgence of religion necessitates a fundamental reorientation of our basic concepts for understanding international politics.
-Hvidsten’s approach addresses this controversy through making a historical genealogy of religious elements in international political thought.
+Hvidsten hopes to answer some of these controversies by contributing to a historical genealogy of the religious element in international-political thought.